-In this short lesson we will learn the meaning and use of Spanish “Sin embargo”, providing example sentences.
+In this lesson we will learn how to use sin embargo, and read some example sentences.

-It is similar in its meaning to another Spanish word: the word “pero” (English “but”).
+It is similar in its meaning to another Spanish word: “pero” (English “but”).

-“Sin embargo” can appear at several spots in the sentence, although its most common place is at the beginning of the sentence.
+We can place it at several spots in the sentence.
+But its most common place is at the beginning.

-Laura es muy simpática normalmente.
+Laura es muy simpática.
 Sin embargo, hoy está un poco tonta.

-Laura es muy simpática normalmente.
+Laura es muy simpática.
 Hoy, sin embargo, está un poco tonta.

-Laura es muy simpática normalmente.
+Laura es muy simpática.
 Hoy está un poco tonta, sin embargo.

 Carlos no ha estudiado.
 Sin embargo, va a hacer el examen.